Enforcement Directorate Cases

 Legal Framework of Enforcement Directorate (ED) Cases in India

-The Enforcement Directorate (ED) in India is responsible for investigating financial crimes, particularly under the Prevention of Money Laundering Act (PMLA) and the Foreign Exchange Management Act (FEMA).
+- The Enforcement Directorate (ED) in India is responsible for investigating financial crimes, particularly under the Prevention of Money Laundering Act (PMLA) and the Foreign Exchange Management Act (FEMA).
 It addresses money laundering, illicit foreign transactions, and violations of foreign exchange regulations.
-The legal framework of Enforcement Directorate (ED) cases in India is structured around several key laws.

-- Allows attachment of property, arrest, and prosecution of offenders in special courts.
+- Prevention of Money Laundering Act (PMLA), 2002: Empowers ED to investigate money laundering and seize proceeds of crime.
+Allows attachment of property, arrest, and prosecution of offenders in special courts.

-- Regulates foreign exchange violations, illegal transfers, and cross-border financial transactions.
+- Foreign Exchange Management Act (FEMA), 1999: Regulates foreign exchange violations, illegal transfers, and cross-border financial transactions.
+ED can impose penalties and investigate violations under FEMA.

 International Framework